probmods/probmods2/solutions/03-conditioning.md

 viz.auto(distribution);
 ~~~~

+A vowel is more likely ($$P(vowel) = 0.7168141592920354$$) than a consonant ($$P(vowel) = 0.28318584070796465 $$)

 ### f)

-What difference do you see between your code and the mathematical notation?
+> What difference do you see between your code and the mathematical notation?
-What are the advantages and disadvantages of each?
+> What are the advantages and disadvantages of each?
-Which do you prefer?
+> Which do you prefer?

+The mathematical notation is more precise in some cases (we might get some rounding errors on the computer), but it's less error prone, easier to think about, and much easier to extend.
+What if we did this with all the letters of the alphabet instead?
+That would be tedious.